Martese Jackson

-Martese Jackson (born May 20, 1992) is a professional gridiron football running back and kick returner for the Edmonton Elks of the Canadian Football League.
+Martese Jackson (born May 20, 1992) is an American former professional football running back and kick returner who played in the Canadian Football League (CFL).
 He played college football at Florida Atlantic University.

 College career

 After transferring from Fort Scott Community College, Jackson played 3 seasons with the Florida Atlantic Owls football team, where he amassed 240 rushing yards and 1 touchdown, while also 392 yards on 22 carries.

 Professional career

 Winnipeg Blue Bombers

 Jackson signed with the Winnipeg Blue Bombers on February 24, 2015, but was released before training camp on April 13, 2015.

-Montreal Alouettes
+Montreal Alouettes (first stint)

 Jackson then signed with the Montreal Alouettes on June 10, 2015, and spent the season on the practice roster.
 He again spent the 2016 season on the practice roster before being released before the 2017 season on May 1, 2017.

 Toronto Argonauts

 On May 2, 2017, Jackson signed with the Toronto Argonauts as a free agent.
 He made the team out of training camp and played in his first game on June 30, 2017.
 He was named a CFL Top Performer for Week 4 after gaining 339 total return yards in a single game, the fourth-most in CFL history.
 Overall, he played in 15 regular season games and both playoff games, including the Argonauts' 105th Grey Cup victory over the Calgary Stampeders.
 In the 15 games he finished with 2,214 kick return yards, 1,133 yards on 52 kickoff returns, 824 yards and two touchdowns on 70 punt returns and 256 yards and one touchdown on four missed field goals.